immortalwrt/immortalwrt/README.md

 # Project ImmortalWrt

-This project is a fork of [OpenWrt](https://openwrt.org), with more packages ported, more device supported, better performance, and special optimizations for mainland China users.<br/>
+ImmortalWrt is a fork of [OpenWrt](https://openwrt.org), with more packages ported, more device supported, better performance, and special optimizations for mainland China users.<br/>
 Compared the official one, we allow to use hacks or non-upstreamable patches / modifications to achieve our purpose.
 Source from anywhere.

 Default login address: http://192.168.1.1 or http://immortalwrt.lan, username: __root__, password: __password__.